civilcode/acme-ex/guides/app/child-applications.md

 ## What are child apps?

-- we architect our projects as elixir umbrella apps with many child apps, which are contained in the `apps` folder of the project
+- we architect our projects as Elixir umbrella apps with many child apps, which are contained in the `apps` folder of the project

 ## Why create child apps?